<< Home ....

 Contact

-Julian Garner has been composing instrumental solos and duos for the classical guitar (and other small ensembles) since around 2000, and continues to do so.
-Although he has never seriously looked into having these pieces published, and his CD releases have not been in this musical genre, the list of his publicly performed instrumental works keeps growing, and it's those that we plan to feature here.
-Many other pieces have been written but (as far as Julian can remember!) not yet performed.
-These include quite a few short studies.
+Julian Garner has been composing instrumental solos for classical and acoustic guitar and duos for the classical guitar (and other small ensembles) since around 2000.
+The list of his publicly performed instrumental works keeps growing, and it's those that are featured here.

-He has recently decided to devote more time to guitar performance, so there may come a time when he feels ready to record some of these pieces on a proper album - but that is not a project he would take on until he has done far more live performing.
-His classical guitar music and playing has been inspired in some way by players and composers as diverse as JS Bach, Steve Howe, Julian Bream, Gordon Giltrap, Heitor Villa-Lobos, Nick Harper, Andres Segovia, Sir Lennox Berkeley, Steve Hackett, Graham Anthony Devine, Christopher Daly and Clifford Garner (JG's cello-playing father).
+Since 2008 Julian has devoted more time to classical guitar performance, and you can visit the Listen page to hear the latest recordings.
+His classical guitar music and playing has been inspired in some way by players and composers as diverse as JS Bach, Julian Bream, Gordon Giltrap, Heitor Villa-Lobos, Nick Harper, Andres Segovia, Sir Lennox Berkeley, Craig Ogden, Steve Hackett, Graham Anthony Devine, Steve Howe, Christopher Daly (JG's teacher), Stephen Kenyon, Pete Kirkbride, John Edwards and Clifford Garner (his cello-playing father).
 Julian's brief comments appear next to the title of each piece, at the bottom of this page.

-These pieces are not yet officially available either in sheet music form or on CD, but for any interested guitarists Julian is happy to supply a printed Sibelius copy of any of the solos in their current unpublished form, so please get in touch if you think you might like to have a go at one of them.
+These pieces are not yet officially available either in sheet music form or on CD, but for any interested guitarists Julian is always happy to supply a printed Sibelius copy of any of the solos in their current unpublished form, so please get in touch if you think you might like to play any of them.

 Guitar Solos performed